-(If you’re just looking for current GMAT tutoring rates, you’re welcome to click here, but I strongly encourage you to read the rest of this page before you think about hiring us.
+(If you’re just looking for current GMAT tutoring rates, you’re welcome to click here, but we strongly encourage you to read the rest of this page before you think about hiring us.
 Your call, though.)

 So this is the page where we’re supposed to tell you that we’re magical GMAT tutors who can raise your score by 200 points in, like, six weeks or something.
-I think we’re supposed to give you all sorts of guarantees and statistics that show that we’ve developed some magical GMAT tutoring curriculum, filled with tips and tricks that will get you to a 750+ GMAT score and a free ride to a top-10 MBA program.
+I think we’re supposed to give you all sorts of guarantees and statistics that show that we’ve developed some magical GMAT tutoring curriculum, filled with tips and tricks that will get you to a 760 GMAT score and a free ride to a top-10 MBA program.

-But we’re honest guys, and we won’t feed you a line of crap about massive, easy score improvements.
+But we’re honest people, and we won’t feed you a line of crap about massive, easy score improvements.
 Improving your GMAT score is rarely easy, and we’ll make you work hard – and work efficiently – to achieve your GMAT goals.

 In-person GMAT tutoring is available in Denver, Colorado.
-For GMAT students who live outside of Denver, we also offer online tutoring via Skype.
+For GMAT students who live outside of Denver, we also online tutoring via Skype.
 For GMAT tutoring rates and other fine print, click here.
 And if you’re not in Denver, here’s an honest assessment of the effectiveness of online GMAT tutoring.

 Thank you for reading this far, and good luck with your GMAT and MBA ambitions!